 - Great integration with other plugins and services

 - Flexible options to protect and provide access

 - Pay per Post is an industry-leading feature

 - Canceling or pausing a membership does not stop recurring payment with providers

 - Menu options aren’t as intuitive as I’d like

 Choose a Payment Gateway

 Some WordPress membership plugins include their own payment gateway.
 Others integrate with dedicated payment systems.

-My recommendation is to use integration with existing payment gateways, like ThriveCart or WooCommerce.
+I recommend using integration with existing payment gateways, like ThriveCart or WooCommerce.
 The reason is that you may want to use your payment system for other services than your membership.
-Perhaps you sell digital downloads, but don't want to use your membership plugin to handle it.
+Perhaps you sell digital downloads, but don’t want to use your membership plugin to handle it.

 Well, your payment gateway integrated with your membership plugin doesn’t help you in that situation.
 Maybe you sell other paid services that aren’t related to your membership.